 As Poet Laureate for Los Gatos, she organized the first St. Patrick’s Day Poetry Walk, created Poems-in-the-Window (local businesses displayed poems during National Poetry Month), recorded The Poetry Podcast (50-plus recordings of poems in a variety of languages), established the first Los Gatos Poet Laureate Scholarship, and launched The Poetry Kitchen, a poetry reading series at the Los Gatos Library.

 Erica’s work is featured in numerous anthologies and journals, including Colorado Review, Georgia Review, North Dakota Review, Oregon Humanities, Pearl, Ekphrasis, Main Street Rag, Café Review, Perigee, Dash Literary Journal, Eclectica, Up the Staircase, Lake Effect, Consequence, Stirrings, Convergence, Passager, Atticus Review, Gravel, Tinderbox Review, Caveat Lector, Rattle, Zoland Poetry, Spillway, San Pedro Rover Review, Comstock Review, Contrary, and Innisfree Poetry Journal.
+In 2023, she received a “Notable Essay” honor from Best American Essays.
 She received the Zocalo Poetry Prize in 2019 and the Many Mountains Moving Prize for poetry in 2011.
-She was nominated for the Pushcart Prize in 2010, 2013, and 2017, Best of the Net in 2016 and 2017, and received the first Edwin Markham Prize for poetry, judged by California Poet Laureate Al Young.
+She was nominated for the Pushcart Prize in 2010, 2013, 2017, 2020, and 2021, Best of the Net in 2016, 2017, 2020 and 2023, and received the first Edwin Markham Prize for poetry, judged by California Poet Laureate Al Young.
 Wild Place was also a finalist in the 2010 White Eagle Coffee Store Press Chapbook Contest, and received a special mention from Jacar Press’s 2010 Chapbook Contest.

 Erica was the host of Word to Word, a Show About Poetry, on KCAT Cable TV in Los Gatos, and wrote The Third Form, a column about video poetry, for Connotation Press.
 She is the co-founder of Media Poetry Studio, a poetry-and-film camp for teen girls.
 In 2018, Erica founded Girls’ Voices Matter, an arts education program for teen girls.
 Erica lives in Eugene, Oregon, and teaches classes in poetry, memoir and video.